idnow/de.idnow.android.sdk/README.md

 The IDnow Android Archive Library (AAR file) can be used to incorporate the IDnow AutoIdent platform into Android host apps.

-Starting with version 4.9.0, we are providing the NFC capability to scan e-documents via 2 flavours of our IDnow library to provide the best flexibility for our customers.
+Starting with version 4.9.0, the AutoIdent SDK supports NFC scanning to read data from the chip on e-documents.
+The AutoIdent SDK is available in 2 flavours, with NFC feature and without NFC, providing the best flexibility for different use cases of our customers.
+We recommend using the NFC feature for the best security, fraud prevention and user experience.

-- In case of interest in using the NFC capability, please reach out to IDnow to obtain the needed dependencies and further information on integration and usage.
-Read more about how to [Integrate the NFC dependency](#integrate-the-nfc-dependency)
+- To use the NFC feature, please reach out to your IDnow contact or IDnow Support (support@idnow.io) and obtain the required NFC dependencies.
+For information about the integration and usage, please refer to the section: [Integrate the NFC dependency](#integrate-the-nfc-dependency)
 - In case you would like to continue using our newest version of the library without NFC, please go through the rest of the documentation and follow the integration guide below.

 ### Compatibility Matrix
-Please refer to the following link to find information about compatibility, end-of-support (EOS) and end-of-life (EOL) dates pertaining to our products: [IDnow Compatibility Matrix: Browser & OS Compatibility guide](https://www.idnow.io/developers/compatibility-overview/)
+Please refer to the following link to find information about current versions, compatibility, end-of-support (EOS) and end-of-life (EOL) dates pertaining to our products: [IDnow Compatibility Matrix: Browser & OS Compatibility guide](https://www.idnow.io/developers/compatibility-overview/)

 ### Requirements